Make Route Layer (Network Analyst)

 • NO_LINESNo shape will be generated for the output routes.

-Regardless of the output shape type specified, the best route is always determined by the network impedance, never Euclidean distance.
+Regardless of the output shape type specified, the best route is always determined by the network impedance, not Euclidean distance.
 This means that only the route shapes are different, not the underlying traversal of the network.

 String